 Menuka (L) and Gunjan (R) during filming of The Firefox Guardian.

 Gunjan reached out to me in July of 2019 and asked if she could share the photo of Emmy holding the photo of Menuka, “It's just endearing to see little girls getting inspired and means so much to me!”
 Of course, I consented.

-Gunjan calls her film ‘a conservation love story’ and I couldn’t agree more.
+Gunjan calls her film ‘a conservation love story’, and I couldn’t agree more.
 I believe the cosmic side of all of these events is love.
-A shared love for the same creature which fuels our collective insistence, despite the obstacles, to have red pandas remain on our planet.
+A shared love for the same creature fuels our collective insistence, despite the obstacles, to have red pandas remain on our planet.

-As I write this, tears are welling up in my eyes, because I believe her, and I know Emmy feels the same way.
+As I write this, my eyes are welling up with tears because I believe her, and I know Emmy feels the same way.